Published By Janet Gershen-Siegel at April 20th, 2018

 Able and Able Lending are one of several online lending companies.
 We take a look at the specifics and drill down into the details.

 Able and Able Lending are located online here: https://www.ablelending.com/.
 Their physical address is here:

 Able offers what they refer to as “a new kind of loan”.
-They offer SBA Loans and Debt Refinancing.
+They offer SBA loans and also debt refinancing.

-Able also offers business loan refinancing which decreases payments but increases the term of the loan.
+Able also offers business loan refinancing which decreases payments.
+But it increases the term of the loan.

 Their rates start at 8%.

 Advantages are that there are no fees for loans of up to $150,000.
 In addition, their fees cap at 3.75% for loans over $1,000,000.
 According to Able: “On average Able’s borrowers save $31,000 on loans between $25,000 and $1,000,000.”

 Disadvantages are that these are SBA loans.
 So, SBA loans are fine of course.
 But they are hard to qualify for.
 Hence if your company is unable to qualify for an SBA loan, then you should not be looking to Able for your financing.

 For small business owners which do not qualify for SBA loans, working with Able Lending is going to be virtually impossible.
 Therefore, the business owner’s best bet will always be to build business credit.
 This will help the company eventually qualify for SBA loans and working with Able Lending.
 But the company may very well find they have enough business credit that they just won’t need to.